jamargoochIT/osticket-prereqs/README.md

 Once again, run IIS as an admin.
-Restart the server by right-clicking on virtual-ticket on the left side and selecting stop, then, once the server has stopped, right-click it again and select start.
+Stop and then start the server by right-clicking on virtual-ticket on the left side and selecting stop, then, once the server has stopped, right-click it again and select start.
 Now On the left side, we’ll go down this path, virtual-ticket -> Sites -> Default Web Site -> osTicket.